Tomika L. Ferguson, Ph.D.

 - B.A. in American studies and African-American and African studies, University of Virginia

 College experiences of women of color; college athletics and holistic development of student-athletes; leadership of K-12 and early childhood educators; diversity and equity

 - Founder of the Black Athlete Sister Circle (BASC) program for black women student-athletes at Division I institutions

-Dr. Tomika Latrese Ferguson is an assistant professor in the Department of Educational Leadership in the School of Education at Virginia Commonwealth University.
-Previously, Dr. Ferguson served as the director of noncredit programs and community partnerships in outreach & engagement and an instructor for the College of Education at James Madison University.
+Dr. Tomika Latrese Ferguson is the interim assistant dean for student affairs and inclusive excellence and an assistant professor in the Department of Educational Leadership in the School of Education at Virginia Commonwealth University.
+Previously, Dr. Ferguson served as the director of noncredit programs and community partnerships in Outreach & Engagement and an instructor for the College of Education at James Madison University.

 Dr. Ferguson is a first-generation college graduate from Appomattox, Virginia.
 Prior to working at James Madison University, she served as the 21st Century Scholarship Covenant Program coordinator and research assistant at the Center for Postsecondary Research at Indiana University – Bloomington.
 Dr. Ferguson has professional experiences working in residence life, enrollment management, and with nonprofit organizations such as the College Advising Corps.
-She received her undergraduate degree from the University of Virginia and her master’s and doctoral degrees from Indiana University – Bloomington.
+She received her undergraduate degree from the University of Virginia where she was an All-American student-athlete, and her master’s and doctoral degrees from Indiana University – Bloomington.